-Community Risk denotes flood risk to the local services and infrastructure surrounding properties, and are grouped by neighborhood, zip, city or municipality, and county.
+Community Risk denotes flood risk to the local services and infrastructure surrounding properties and is grouped by neighborhood, zip, city or municipality, and county.
 It considers flood risk across 5 different dimensions: (1) Infrastructure (utilities, airports, ports, and emergency services); (2) Residential properties; (3) Commercial properties; (4) Roads; (5) Social services (churches, schools, museums).
-Because Community Risks can vary for different levels of geographies, Flood Factor allows you to compare risks between these levels.
+Because Community Risks can vary for different levels of geographies, Flood Factor® allows you to compare risks between these levels.

 Communities available through Community Risk overview:

-- Zip codes are zip code tabulation areas as provided by the U.S Census Bureau.
+- Zipcodes: Zip code tabulation areas as provided by the U.S. Census Bureau.

-- Counties are territorial divisions of a state and are typically government units that sit below the state level.
-County or county-equivalents as provided by the US Census Bureau.
+- Counties: Territorial divisions of a state are typically government units that sit below the state level.
+County or county equivalents as provided by the US Census Bureau.

 Is local adaptation taken into account?

-The First Street Foundation Flood Model is used to determine the risk of flooding from the 4 major flood types of (tidal, pluvial, fluvial, and storm surge).
+The First Street Foundation Flood Model is used to determine the risk of flooding from the 4 major flood types (tidal, pluvial, fluvial, and storm surge).
 Community Risk also takes into account the 23,000 adaptation features included in First Street’s Flood Model.
 Therefore, flood projections consider the risk-mitigating effects of levees, dams, open spaces, and other adaptation features included in the Flood Model.
-The model does not include personal adaptation such as sump pumps, or personal property drainage etc.
+The model does not include personal adaptations such as sump pumps, personal property drainage, etc.

 How can my home have minimal risk but my area has high flood risk?

 We understand it can be confusing if a property has a low Flood Factor yet Community Risk for your neighborhood is high.
-A property's Flood Factor and Community Risk scores are both comprehensive risk assessments, which take into consideration the 30 year risk of flooding from high intensity rainfall, overflowing rivers and streams, high tides, and storm surge.
+A property's Flood Factor and Community Risk scores are both comprehensive risk assessments, which consider the 30-year risk of flooding from high-intensity rainfall, overflowing rivers and streams, high tides, and storm surges.

 How are community risk scores determined?

-The overall Community Risk encompasses the social risk, residential risk, commercial risk and risk to infrastructure for a given area.
-Minimal risk is a case where no facilities within a category have flood risk.
+The overall Community Risk encompasses the social risk, residential risk, commercial risk, and risk to infrastructure for a given area.
+Minimal risk is a case where no facilities within a category have a flood risk.
 Weighting each category allows flood risk to be community-specific.